DimitriPalmer22/Relapse-Code-Documentation/_temp/Pre-VS Playtesting Notes 2 12-01.md

 ## After Floor 2
 - Andre's level section needs to be added to the end of Alex's level
 - Mikel's lobby needs to be added after that.
-- If for some reason we cannot add Andre's portion of the level, we just have the end of Alex's level lead into Mikel's level
+- If for some reason we cannot add Andre's portion of the level, we can have the end of Alex's level lead into Mikel's level